-Anna Dalton Church combines two creative techniques in such a way to create her signature artistic expression - Sculptography.
+Anna Dalton Church combines two creative disciplines- three-dimensional sculpture and two-dimensional photography- to create her signature artistic expression.

-Church's work is a brilliant and unique composition of objects that are meticulously arranged, giving birth to a sculptural form.
-Bittersweet nostalgia, humour, social commentary.....it is all eloquently captured through the lens of the camera, producing an image that teases and tricks the eye.
+Church's work is a unique composition of objects that are meticulously arranged and assembled, giving birth to a pictorial form.
+Bittersweet nostalgia, humour, social commentary are eloquently captured through the lens of the camera, producing an image that teases and often tricks the eye.
 Nothing is as it first appears.

 Church started her career as a graphic designer and freelance media stylist for interior photography in her birth country of New Zealand.
 Since moving to Canada in 2012, Church has developed a substantial body of work as an artist and established her place in the vibrant Toronto art scene.
 Church has been steadily gaining recognition around the globe and her work can now be found in beautiful homes and private collections in Toronto, Calgary, New York, San Francisco, London, Amsterdam, Helsinki, Hong Kong, Singapore, Sydney, Melbourne; as well as in her native New Zealand.

 "As I walk through the world, my artist eye likes to find metaphors, especially in nature.
 Flesh them out fully and follow them as they lead me through the mystery and intelligence of their world.
 Art has always been a way to create a space to bring awareness or to continue the conversation.
 Especially now, when creating art under global instability is both hard and necessary.
 I like to think when I’m creating new work that I’m not repeating conversations I’ve had but am able to expand upon them.